maxtaco/oneshallpass/README.md

 Try <a href="https://oneshallpass.com/pw.html">this</a> handy tool, also distributed as part of this project.

+### How secure is this?

+If you use the <a href="https://oneshallpass.com/pw.html">suggested passphrase generation tool</a>, and the default security setting, your password will require in expectation 2^(58+7-1) = 2^64 calls to SHA-512 to crack.

+We can use Bitcoin economics to convert hash calls to dollars.
+This is a conservative estimate since SHA-512 is more expensive than SHA-1 to compute.
+As of 25 July 2012, the Bitcoin difficulty rate is 1866391.3050032, meaning it takes 2^31*1866391.3 hashes on average to to get a Bitcoin unit, which is 50 Bitcoins, each of which is worth about $8.52 dollars.
+So a conservative estimate is that a call to SHA1 costs about 50*8.52/(2^31*1866391.3) dollars, or roughly 2^(-43) dollars.
+So your password will require 2^(64-43) = 2^21 or roughly $2 million
+to crack.

+If you want better security, you can choose a 5-word-long passphrase, which will conservatively take about $50 billion to crack.

+### Why shouldn't I dial up the security parameter to 10 or 16?

+You might want to use 1SP on your phone, and it's way slower at computing passwords than your desktop is.

 ### "One Shall Pass", is that a reference to Lord of the Rings?

 No. Gandalf says "you cannot pass" to the Balrog on the Bridge of